 The known side effects of current and likely-to-be authorized COVID-19 vaccines are similar to those of the annual influenza vaccine.
 These include symptoms such as: muscle soreness at the injection site, fever, tiredness, body aches and headache.

-It's important to note that at this time we do not know whether or not the COVID-19 vaccine will have a different or more serious set of side effects for CMT patients.
-You should talk to your doctor about the possibility of more serious side effects of a COVID-19 vaccine for you.
+Please consult with your physician regarding your personal medical history as it relates to vaccinations and the possibility of side effects of a COVID-19 vaccine for you.